Our customized mentoring guides you through the challenges of leading excellence and being a change agent.

 It is sometimes not possible or desirable to start there.
 Constraints may include lack of leadership readiness, insufficient budget, a crisis atmosphere or burnout from unsuccessful attempts with prior change initiatives.
 Without the commitment to make the best possible start, we could either give up or take a different direction.
 The following outlines an alternative direction that can work very well.

-We can demonstrable improvement in just a critical few areas with very few human and financial resources by using C3 Mentoring.
+We can demonstrable improvement in just a critical few areas with limited human and financial resources by using C3 Mentoring.
 Unlike ad hoc consultation that can go on forever, C3 Mentoring is generally done in a structured manner by phone with a small number of talented, highly dedicated practitioners.

 C3 mentoring is a rifle shot approach to using the C3 methodology to achieve your objectives.
 It is a highly effective way to address specific business issues that can be well-defined and resolved within a short time period (typically less than 6 months).